bgord/knowledge/README.md

 - Update already pushed branch on local and origin
 - Get first common commit
 - Setup interactive rebase back to the first commit branched out of base branch
+- Switch to a branch even if you have unstaged changes

 ### [graphql](graphql.md)
 - Which packages should be used to setup a basic GraphQL server for Node.js?